WildSam97/FortunaColourMatch/README.md

 Throughout the game, the timer will tick down.
 Once the timer reaches 0 the game is over.
 Pressing the centre button when the game is over will return you to the main menu.

+In demo mode press the centre button to return to the menu, as shown on screen.

 # Flashing Instructions
 (Assuming you are using the AVR Tool Chain from the COMP2215 wiki)